-For example, scammers will cold call victims claiming to be a stock broker or investment portfolio manager and offer a ‘hot tip’ or inside information on a stock or asset that is supposedly about to
+For example, scammers will cold call victims claiming to be a stock broker or investment portfolio manager and offer a ‘hot tip’ or inside information on a stock or asset that is supposedly about togo up significantly in value.

 They will claim what they are offering is low-risk and will provide quick and high returns.

 - Also read:How Many Billionaires Are There in Australia?

 - Also read:What You Think About Most Is What You Get: Unleash Your Mind’s Power to Shape Your Reality

 - Also read:Visualizing the World’s Growing Millionaire Population (2012-2022)